Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 UCF Stats and Trends

-- The Knights have been underdogs by 6.5 points or more two times this year and have not covered the spread once.
+- The Knights have been underdogs by 6.5 points or more two times this season and have not covered the spread once.

-- UCF has hit the over in 58.3% of its opportunities this season (seven times over 12 games with a set point total).
+- UCF's games this year have eclipsed the over/under in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- UCF is 3-4 against the spread and 4-3 overall in games when it records more than 26.6 points.
+- When UCF puts up more than 26.6 points, it is 3-4 against the spread and 4-3 overall.

-- In games that UCF piles up more than 360.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- When UCF picks up more than 360.4 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Knights have turned the ball over two more times (15 total) than the Gators have forced a turnover (13) this season.